Nothing brings clarity like your job being eliminated.

 He said that yes, he’d transfer if it was required to get the job.

 A few days later we learned the outcome.
-The zone manager was given one of the three market manager jobs and transferred.
+The zone manager was given one of the four market manager jobs and transferred.

 I was given one of the market manager jobs and got to stay put.